azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 </br>

 **4.b.
-Securely store central scanning App credentials:** Credentials generated for central scanning App in the above step need to be stoared securely in KeyVault.
+Securely store central scanning App credentials:** Credentials generated for central scanning App in the above step need to be stored securely in KeyVault.
 Following command will create a Key Vault and store App's credentials as secret.
 </br>

 ``` PowerShell